 Facts about the magi in the Bible that will intrigue you to learn more about the Christmas story in the scripture.

 The Bible is filled with amazing stories of God and people.
 Some still carry a sort of mystery to them.
-I believe the Magi in the Bible (or wise men) are one of those stories.
+I believe the Magi in the Bible (or wise men) is one of those stories.

 I recently wrote a post about the gifts of the Magi that can be read here: Gold, Frankincense and Myrrh – Understanding The Wise Men’s gifts